 I am ashamed to admit, but there was a time in my life that if a mentor came along with bubblegum pink hair and piercings in all shapes and sizes, I would have run the other way.
 Spiritual maturity and experience have taught me otherwise.
 Profoundly, Rosaria Butterfield reminds us, “We may never know the treacherous journey people have taken to land in the pew next to us.”

 Parable of The Shampoo Girl:

 As you get to know your mentor, you will have the privilege of listening to her as she unpacks her beautiful redemption story.
 You might find yourself at Panera sitting across the table with a mentor like shampoo-girl.
-Because of her redemption story, she wants to unveil biblical truth and show you how to respond to it and how to apply it to your life.
+Because of her redemption story, she wants to unveil biblical truth and show you how to respond to it and apply it to your life.

 As a busy mama, you might not have the time to investigate potential resources to equip you as a mom.
 More than likely, your mentor has bookshelves lined with gospel-saturated resources.
 She knows what works and what doesn’t work.
 Most importantly, she knows you and what you need.
-Your mentor knows if you need help in scheduling your day or if you need direction in digging deeper into scripture or how to deal with a strong-willed child.
+Your mentor knows if you need help in scheduling your day or if you need direction in digging deeper into scripture, or how to deal with a strong-willed child.

 Don’t travel the motherhood road alone.
-Pray that God sends a mentor, whether she is the shampoo-girl sort or the seemingly ordinary sort, embrace the relationship.
+Pray that God sends a mentor, whether she is the shampoo-girl sort or the seemingly ordinary sort, to embrace the relationship.